 Caution with an open flame is always a good rule of thumb, and Halloween is no exception.
 Curious kitties, in particular, will seek out any bright light, and it’s not easy finding a place that’s out of reach for a cat!
-Wagging tails have also knocked many things over, and that only spells trouble.
+Wagging tails have also knocked many things over, which only spells trouble.
 Both the hot wax and the fire itself can be safety risks, so be sure to pay close attention.
 Maybe trade them out for electric ones and check this off your list of concerns!

 No Candy for Pets

 Pets get super excited when they see treats and will gobble them up, including the wrapper!
-Chocolate, as many of you know, is toxic for your pets, but it is not the only treat that can cause issues for your pet.
+As many of you know, chocolate is toxic for your pets, but it is not the only treat that can cause issues for your pet.
 There are lots of other tricks to watch out for on Halloween; plastic packaging and foil wrappers can cause choking, blockages, or cut up the inside of your pet if swallowed.
 No matter how much they beg, don’t share sugary goodies with your four-legged friends!

 Sure your pet looks cute in their costume, but sometimes we enjoy it a lot more than our pets do!
-If you choose to dress up your pet, take care to make sure that their costume isn’t restricting movement or breathing.
+If you choose to dress up your pet, make sure that their costume isn’t restricting movement or breathing.
 Be sure to avoid costumes that have small pieces that they could swallow.
-Take special care to make sure their vision isn’t impaired - pets can get very agitated if they can’t see.
+Take special care to make sure their vision isn’t impaired – pets can get very agitated if they can’t see.